Models • Project Management

 -

-Track project milestones in OKRs (which might encompass more than one project) to ensure strategic alignment.
+Track project milestones as part of OKRs (which might encompass more than one project) to ensure strategic alignment.

 - What this means: Project milestones are tracked in the context of OKRs, which represent broader organizational goals.
 OKRs are high-level objectives, typically set quarterly, with measurable key results that demonstrate progress toward those objectives.
 Milestones across multiple projects can contribute to achieving these OKRs.